 Rule 361 was initially adopted in January 2008 and it applies to medium-sized boilers, water heaters, steam generators, and process heaters with a rated heat input capacity between 2 to 5 MMBtu/hr.
-The current nitrogen oxides (NOx) emission limit in the rule is 30 ppm NOx at 3% oxygen (O2), and this limit does not represent today's BARCT standard for the source category.
+The current nitrogen oxides (NOx) emission limit in the rule is 30 ppm8 NOx at 3% oxygen (O2), and this limit does not represent today's BARCT standard for the source category.

 Rule 361 was identified in the District's 2016 Ozone Plan as a rule that could be amended to attain further NOx emission reductions.
 In the 2016 Ozone Plan, District staff recommended amending the rule so that new units would have to meet either a 9 or 12 ppm NOx limit, depending on the boiler's configuration.
 Based on the CARB Technology Clearinghouse, these NOx limits represent the current BARCT standard for this source category.
-Staff proposes to incorporate the AB 617 requirements into the rule development process for Rule 361.
-More information regarding the proposed AB 617 requirements for this rule can be found in Section 5.1 of this report.
+Staff proposes to evaluate the industrial sources to see if these emission standards can be achieved in an expedited fashion, which may affect the boilers at ERG - Cat Canyon West and Imerys.
+Any new requirements proposed for the AB 617 facilities will be fully evaluated and vetted through the rule development process.